NikolajHoggins/DiscordMMBot/readme.md

 ## Acknowledgements

--   Thanks to all the communities that have used and tested this bot
+-   Thanks to all the gaming communities that have used and tested this bot
 -   Special thanks to all contributors and supporters
 -   Thanks to the Discord.js team for their excellent library